Pamlico County DWI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
-In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.
-In a bench trial, the judge makes the decision.
+- Jury vs. Bench Trial: You have the right to choose between a jury trial or a bench trial (where the judge decides the case).

-- Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not impaired at the time of driving.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the officer lacked probable cause for the stop, or presenting evidence of a medical condition that mimicked impairment.

 Penalties for DUI in Pamlico County, NC